space-isa/get-connected-2.0/README.md

 ## Future Development

+- Expanding dataset to include other major cities in the US
 - Adding a `failed` subdirectory where failed csv files for failed data extractions can be rerouted.
 - Improve output file naming system:
    - Implement code for generating failed report filenames